 It is not important for you to copy my settings because as I said they are right for my process (which is the sum of all my darkroom variables, not only the emulsion type I use) and so it might be better for you to do your printing tests if you want to get the best out of your calibration process.

-In the image below you can see the difference that different settings can make.
-I printed the same file using different softwares.
+I printed the same file using different software.
 It is a plain 256 step tablet with the same Optimal Color Blocker LUT on top.
-As you can see, the color reproduction on the transparency film is very different, as well as the correction curve coming out from a test print made in cyanotype using those negatives.
+As you can see, the colour reproduction on the transparency film is very different, as well as the correction curve coming out from a test print made in cyanotype using those negatives.

 So, if you want to go into such detail, try to have fun in these tedious tests!